SaveThePolarBearz/transylvanian-dark-theme/README.md

 # transylvanian-dark README

 ## Description
-An edited version of Dracula High Contrast from evondev mainly tuned for Unity development in C# \
+An edited version of Dracula High Contrast from evondev mainly tuned for Unity development in C#.
-Don't expect things to be polished outside of C#

 **Installation**\
 Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter.\